Chandra Easton

 She lives in Berkeley, CA, where she teaches at the Berkeley Alembic and the SF Dharma Collective.
 She has offered annual retreats at Esalen since 2003. www.chandraeaston.com.

 Chandra Easton is a teacher, author, and translator of Tibetan Buddhist texts.
-She has taught Buddhism and Hatha Yoga since 2001 and was given the title of lead senior teacher, Dorje Lopön (Varjācharya), in 2015.
-Currently, she serves on Tara Mandala’s Equity, Diversity & Inclusion Council.
-Her forthcoming book, Embodying Tara, will be released in Dec 2023.
+She has taught Buddhism and Hatha Yoga since 2001 and was given the title of Vajra Teacher, Dorje Lopön, in 2015.
+She serves on Tara Mandala’s Equity, Diversity & Inclusion Council.
+She is the author of Embodying Tara (2023).

 Website